christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 ##### Main contributors and equipment during early crisis

-Force composition of UNFIBAL forces consists mainly of bangladeshi, rwandan, ghanaian and egyptian personell.
-Other countries also contribute specialized personell or commanding officers, but the bulk of policing and security forces come from those nations.
+Force composition of UNFIBAL forces consists mainly of bangladeshi, rwandan, ghanaian and egyptian personnel.
+Other countries also contribute specialized personnel or commanding officers, but the bulk of policing and security forces come from those nations.

 Their equipment is also provided by their consecutive armies, but european and